 I shot these all in RAW.
 Other settings were image size (L / 3:2), grain effect (off), film simulation (Provia/Standard), dynamic range (100), white balance (auto), colorspace (AdobeRGB), and processing options such as shadow town, color, sharpness, and noise reduction all at 0.
 Normally, I'd do some processing in Lightroom, but the versions you can see embedded in the page here are essentially untouched.
 If you'd like a closer look, there are two options.
 You can click on each image to open a full-size JPG version.
 You can also use the link in each caption to download the original RAW (.arf) file (be warned that they're approx. 50 MB each).

 Examples of the Native High ISO of the Fujifilm X-T2

 ISO 6400 - ISO 10000

 Examples of the Extended High ISO of the Fujifilm X-T2

-I’ve found the performance is really impressive throughout the X-T2’s native ISO range, including 12800.
-Once you step beyond that, as you’d expect the quality starts to drop off markedly.
-ISO 25600 is also quite usable, but by 51200 things are heading downhill fast, and it’s not a setting I’d use in everyday shooting.
-Converting the black and white can hide some of the flaws, but even then it’s more a break-glass-in-emergency type setting.
+I've found the performance is really impressive throughout the X-T2's native ISO range, including 12800.
+Once you step beyond that into the extended range, as you'd expect, the quality starts to drop off markedly.
+ISO 25600 is also quite usable, but by 51200 things are heading downhill fast, and it's not a setting I'd use in everyday shooting.
+Converting the black and white can hide some of the flaws, but even then it's more a break-glass-in-emergency type of setting.
 But that you can get very good quality even up to ISO 12800 is itself impressive.

 Find Them At